thehogfather/brackets-code-folding/README.md

 Supports quickly collapsing and expanding all code regions for .css and .less files through context menu items.

+Alt-Clicking on code regions collapses or expands all foldable child regions (as found in OSX Finder).

 ### How to install
 Navigate to **Brackets > File > Install Extension** and paste url https://github.com/thehogfather/brackets-code-folding